Students from East High School and West Middle School donate nearly 400 coats to the CSADV

 The Council is very grateful for the donations.

-"Just the fact that people donate things like this, the coats, their toys all of the things we get from the community really does a lot with the survivors that we work with," said Deb Hogan, Outreach Program Supervisor at Council on Sexual Assault and Donation.
+"Just the fact that people donate things like this, the coats, their toys all of the things we get from the community really does a lot with the survivors that we work with," said Deb Hogan, Outreach Program Supervisor at Council on Sexual Assault and Domestic Violence.

-The Council is always accepting donations of any clothing items, toys, or toiletries at 1701 Grandview Boulevard right here in Sioux City.
+The Council is always accepting donations of any clothing items, toys, or toiletries at it's outreach office at 1723 Grandview Boulevard.